The afternoon is drawing to a close as the group returns to town, the sun descending in a red blaze over the hills to the west.

 A message from the writers:

 Thanks for reading!
-If you liked what you just read, please consider following Tabletop Tales on Twitter (@Tabletop_Tales) or liking us on Facebook.
-And if you have questions about the blog, give us a shout on either of those platforms (or on here) and we’ll get right back to you 🙂
+If you liked what you just read, please consider following Tabletop Tales on Twitter (@Tabletop_Tales), liking us on Facebook, or downloading one of our pay-what-you want maps, quests or classes from DM’s Guild!
+And if you have questions/thoughts about the blog, give us a shout on any of those platforms (or on here) and we’ll get right back to you 🙂

 Lou & Cam